RoseSecurity/ExtraTerrestrial/README.md

 ## Objective:

-Learn new techniques to conduct a successful open source investigation, enumerating publically available websites and social media platforms to identify missing persons.
+Learn new techniques to conduct a successful open source investigation, enumerating publicly available websites and social media platforms to identify missing persons.

 Difficulty: